Lancelot117-wang/Single-Page-Application-MEAN/README.md

+# MEAN

+This is a personal project implementing a full-stack single page application serving as a postboard, with functionality of basic authentication and authorization.

-# Mean
+# About

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6, implemented with AngularJS, Node.js, Express.js and MongoDB\
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6, implemented on AngularJS, Node.js, Express.js and MongoDB\
 \
 Run `ng install` dependencies are listed in ./package.json\
 \